zaeleus/noodles/README.md

 cargo run --release --example bam_read_header sample.bam
 ```

+## CLI Tutorial

+A CLI tutorial output can be found in the noodles-tutorial folder, and a writeup of what was done can be found in command-line-tutorial.md.

 ## Related tools

 noodles itself does not provide any applications, but related tools do depend